-Vehicle Safety: A vehicle (with a valid license plate and registration) must be provided for a driving exam and safety inspected is required.
+Vehicle Safety: A vehicle (with a valid license plate, registration and proof of Florida insurance) must be provided for a driving exam and safety inspection is required.
 The driving test cannot be given if any of the following are found:

 - Horn, rear-view mirror, directional signals, steering wheel, brakes, tires, brake lights, or tail lights are defective or inoperable

 - No windshield wipers on the driver’s side

 - No operable headlights when visibility is reduced

 - Cracked or broken glass that hinders visibility

 - Front doors do not open from the inside and outside